-Central Pasco & Gulf RR brings Joy to All Ages in Crews Lake Wilderness Park
+Central Pasco and Gulf Railroad brings Joy to All Ages in Crews Lake Wilderness Park

 Jeremy Carpenter takes his job as president of the Central Pasco & Gulf Railroad very seriously.

 “We’re just a bunch of old guys who love playing choo-choo,” Carpenter dead-panned.
 “My job is to keep the cranky ones in line.”